 But competitive they weren’t.
 And when big Western food chains moved in, many closed, cutting off a big source of food to villages and putting thousands out of work.

-Of the more than 30,000 neighborhood shops before the East German revolution, fewer than 9,000 remain, and the numbers are dropping, said Mathias Vogel of the Association of Consumer Cooperatives.
+Of the more than 30,000 neighborhood shops before the East German revolution, less than 9,000 remain, and the numbers are dropping, said Mathias Vogel of the Association of Consumer Cooperatives.

 Supporters of the neighborhood stores say the stores will be extinct before long.

 ″It’s terrible for us,″ said 50-year-old Siegfried Scheel, who used to ride his motorized wheelchair one block from his house to the tiny grocery store in Satzkorn, this village southwest of Berlin.